openSUSE/rng2doc/CONTRIBUTING.rst

     git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature

-6. Submit a pull request through the GitHub website.
+6. Submit a pull request through the BitBucket website.

 Pull Request Guidelines
 -----------------------